Anusol

 In many cases, piles are painless and clear up on their own after a few days.

 Other cases may be painful and discomforting.
-In these instances, you should speak to your doctor about available treatments.
+In such instances, consult your doctor about available treatment options.

-It is possible to be unaware of the condition, but they can cause several unpleasant symptoms, including:
+It is possible to be unaware of the condition, but it can cause several unpleasant symptoms, including:

 • Bleeding after passing stool